 Editor’s Note: This is a guest post by Vu Lam, CEO of QASymphony.
 Author has a great point about the state of the current test management tools in the market and highlights the importance of a tool having some core features that the testers want.
-Read on to know what he thinks are the most essential features of any test management tool.
+Read on to know what he thinks are essential features of any test management tool.
 Let us know if you agree in the comments below.

 As software development adapts to the agile methodology and increasingly makes its way into the cloud, we are seeing more and more ALM (Application Lifecycle Management) tools coming onto the market.
 Analyst firm, Gartner predicts worldwide enterprise software spending of $297 billion this year, up 6.4% compared to 2012.
 There is a huge amount of competition in this space.

 One area that’s being left behind in the rush to secure those dollars, is test management functionality.